galetaire/homesite-hns/README.md

 ## Done!

 The next step is to personalize your website (right now it's just `index.html`).
 You can ask an AI to build a nicer one for you.
 The low cost of the HNS network lets you host an almost unlimited number of sites for next to nothing.

+## Contact

+If you have any question or have encountered any difficulty you can open an `issue` or reach by email at `spainhousing@yeilmail.com`.